Best Budget Worksheets to Make Saving Money Fun

 A “no spend challenge” can easily be customized to meet your goals or lifestyle.
 Some options include just paying your bills, paying bills + buying groceries, or not buying clothing or toys.
 Choose what areas you think you can cut out of your budget for a month.

-Read more about 30-day challenges & download a free tracker here.
-Use the mood boost of checking off another day on your tracker to keep you motivated.
 We keep ours on the fridge, so both my husband and I see it multiple times a day.
 Since I’m home with the kids, it’s a near-constant reminder to watch my spending.

 4. “No spend days” challenge

 One easier way to make saving money fun is to limit your “no spend” challenges to just a few days.
 Challenge your partner to make every Saturday a “no spend” day, especially if you tend to spend more recklessly on the weekends.

 You can choose the day of the week (or even days) that will make a difference in your pocket and in your habits.

 5. Loose change challenge

-Make a game of who can collect the most change or cash in a certain amount of time, like a week or a month.
+The trick is to make a game of who can collect the most change or cash in a certain amount of time, like a week or a month.
 Choose a cheap but meaningful reward for the winner and feel free to recruit additional competitors into the game.

 6. “First to save” challenge